 While brussels are roasting, make the dressing.
 In a high powered blender or food processor, combine oil, mustard, vinegar, ground mustard, garlic, sea salt, pepper, and fresh basil leaves.
 Blend until smooth.

 Assemble the salad with arugula and artichoke hearts.
 Once brussels are nice and toasty, remove from the oven.
 Top salad with brussels.
-Pour in approximately 1/2 cup of the dressing (reserve the rest for another use).
+Pour in the salad dressing.
 Toss to combine ingredients and top with almonds.